tawandamoyo/personal-website/src/posts/a-beginners-guide-to-eslint.md

 npm init @eslint/config
 ```

 This will walk you through configuring your ESLint settings.
-You will be asked about the the environment, whether you are using React, if you intend to use ESLint for code formatting and other options.
+You will be asked about the environment, whether you are using React if you intend to use ESLint for code formatting, and other options.

 The command will also create `.eslintrc` configuration file in the format you specify, that is, either `js`, `yml` or `json`.
 The rest of this guide uses a `json` format, but the settings are similar.